Voluntary Police Interviews: Representation and Guide

 A voluntary police interview or interview under caution is a formal conversation with police that usually takes place at a police station.
 You do not have to attend and you can leave at any time once the interview has begun.
 However, as noted above, failure to attend or attempting to leave could result in you being arrested.

-While a voluntary interview might be conducted in a less formal way than an interview under arrest, police voluntary interview questions will still be recorded and anything you say can potentially be used against you in any subsequent criminal proceedings.
+While the voluntary police interview procedure might be conducted in a less formal way than an interview under arrest, police voluntary interview questions will still be recorded and anything you say can potentially be used against you in any subsequent criminal proceedings.

 You have the right to a solicitor during an interview under caution and, once you have requested a solicitor, the police officers are not allowed to ask you any questions until your solicitor has arrived.